swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 - `(?:)`: A non-capturing group.
 - `(?|)`: A group that, for a direct child alternation, resets the numbering of groups at each branch of that alternation.
 See *group numbering*.

+#### Atomic groups

+An atomic group e.g `(?>...)` specifies that its contents should not be re-evaluated for backtracking.
+This the same semantics as a possessive quantifier, but applies more generally to any regex pattern.

 #### Lookahead and lookbehind

-- `(?=` specifies a lookahead that attempts to match against the group body, but does not advance.
+- `(?=`: A lookahead that attempts to match against the group body, but does not advance.
-- `(?!` specifies a negative lookahead that ensures the group body does not match, and does not advance.
+- `(?!`: A negative lookahead that ensures the group body does not match, and does not advance.
-- `(?<=` specifies a lookbehind that attempts to match the group body against the input before the current position.
+- `(?<=`: A lookbehind that attempts to match the group body against the input before the current position.
 Does not advance the input.
-- `(?!<` specifies a negative lookbehind that ensures the group body does not match the input before the current position.
+- `(?!<`: A negative lookbehind that ensures the group body does not match the input before the current position.
 Does not advance the input.

-**TODO: Non-atomic variants**
+These groups are all atomic, meaning that they will not be re-evaluated for backtracking.
+There are however also non-atomic variants:

+- `(?*`: A non-atomic lookahead.
+- `(?<*`: A non-atomic lookbehind.

-PCRE2 defines explicitly spelled out versions of the syntax, e.g `(*negative_lookbehind:)`.
+PCRE2 also defines explicitly spelled out versions of the above syntax, e.g `(*non_atomic_positive_lookahead` and `(*negative_lookbehind:)`.

-#### Atomic groups

-An atomic group e.g `(?>...)` specifies that its contents should not be re-evaluated for backtracking.
-This the same semantics as a possessive quantifier, but applies more generally to any regex pattern.

 #### Script runs